benjaminzhang121/osu-discord/README.md

 - Use `!sheet` to display the link to the tournament history sheet.
 - Use `!commands` to list all available commands.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please create an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.